simoncragg/synth-gpt/README.md

 # synth-gpt

-An intelligent voice assistant powered by GPT-3.5 turbo.
+An intelligent voice assistant powered by GPT-4.

 https://github.com/simoncragg/synth-gpt/assets/22366916/cbfb40e9-0be3-4704-a08d-35a6866fb507